BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

         if dwca.core_rowtype == qn('Occurrence'):
             pass

-        # Finally, let's iterate over the archive core lines and get the data:
+        # Finally, let's iterate over the archive core rows and get the data:
-        for line in dwca:
+        for row in dwca:
-            # line is an instance of DwCACoreLine
+            # row is an instance of DwCACoreLine
             # iteration respects their order of appearance in the core file

             # Print can be used for debugging purposes...
-            print line
+            print row

             # => --
             # => Rowtype: http://rs.tdwg.org/dwc/terms/Occurrence